iceyisaak/todoapp/README.md

 Different versions avaialble with respective branch names:
 - master: Latest version
-- react-query: Implementation of React Query with JSON Server
+- tanstack-query: Implementation of Tanstack Query (React Query) with JSON Server
 - jotai: Implementation of Jotai as the state manager
 - zustand: Implementation of Zustand as the state manager
 - context-api: original version using react context API